 - Dead Horse Point State Park Hiking Trails

-Your hiking day pack needs to include water, sunscreen and chapstick even in the winter!
+Wear the appropriate winter hiking gear for the weather conditions.
+Your winter hiking day pack needs to include water, sunscreen and chapstick even in the winter!

 Moab Winter Photography